yasasvin/findmeadoctor/readme.rst

-Visit for running demo app https://healthhelp.000webhostapp.com/
+Visit  https://healthhelp.000webhostapp.com/ for running demo app

-This is find me a doctor web application.
 The porpose of this is to practice a new concept to find a nearby doctor according the symptoms user input.

 Front End – Medico Bootstrap Template o	Theme Name: Medicio